-- Visitors must be: - o Clearly identified with visitor/contractor lanyards. - Met and directed by school staff/representatives. - Signed in and out of the school on the Signin App, supervised by school staff. - Directed to a poster informing them how to report a concern. - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - Given access to pupils restricted to the purpose of their visit. - All members of staff must complete regular safeguarding training, attend regular 4.2 refresher training and partake in any training opportunities arranged or delivered by the DSL.
+- 4.1 Visitors are: - Clearly identified with visitor/contractor lanyards. - Met and directed by school staff/representatives. - Signed in and out of the school on the Signin App, supervised by school staff. - o Directed to a poster informing them how to report a concern. - o Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - o Given access to pupils restricted to the purpose of their visit. - 4.2 All members of staff must complete regular safeguarding training every three years, attend annual refresher training and partake in any training opportunities arranged or delivered by the DSL.
 Updates must be cascaded to all staff throughout the year, at a minimum of once a year.
-All new staff will receive safeguarding and child protection training on induction, including online safety. - All parents/carers must be made aware of the school's responsibilities in regard to child 4.3 protection procedures through this Policy. - All staff, including supply staff, must follow these reporting procedures when 4.4 reporting any child protection concerns: - Staff must ensure the child is in a safe place and in receipt of support; - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern; - Staff must make a written report using the school record keeping process; - All concerns must be logged onto CPOMS, Safeguarding Software for schools. - Staff must ensure the time and date of the incident is recorded; - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child; - Use a body map to record any injuries seen or reported by the child: - Staff must ensure the correct time and date of the incident is recorded and save under their CPOMs user name which details of their role within school; - The DSL must use CPOMs to record what action was taken alongside any outcomes achieved. - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on the next steps.

-4.5 Through our Attendance Policy, we have a robust system for monitoring attendance in place.
+All new staff will receive safeguarding and child protection training on induction, to include online safety and the school's filtering and monitoring system.
+All staff will read the Child Protection policy, Part 1 and Part 5 of the KCSIE, at least annually, and will sign a declaration to show that the guidance has been reviewed and they have a clear understanding of their role.
+There are audit methods in place to ensure that staff have understood the content. - 4.3 All parents/carers must be made aware of the school's responsibilities in regard to child protection procedures through this Policy. - 4.4 All staff, including supply staff, must follow these reporting procedures when reporting any child protection concerns: - Staff must ensure the child is in a safe place and in receipt of support; - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern; - Staff must make a written report using the school record keeping process; - All concerns must be logged onto CPOMS, Safeguarding Software for schools. - Staff must ensure the time and date of the incident is recorded; - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child; - Use a body map to record any injuries seen or reported by the child: - Staff must ensure the correct time and date of the incident is recorded and save under their CPOMs user name which details of their role within school; - The DSL must use CPOMs to record what action was taken alongside any outcomes achieved. - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on the next steps. - 4.5 Through our Attendance Policy, we have a robust system for monitoring attendance in place.
 We will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
 Registers are taken at 9 am every morning and entered directly into SIMS.
 Admin staff will check the registers at 9:30am for any missing entries and will contact the families of those children absent for whom we have not received any notification.
 We use the Comments Section in SIMS to add details regarding the reason for lateness or absence.